Triangular Prism Equations and Categorification: Monoidal tetrahedron and triangular prism

 \end{definition}

-\begin{remark} Without going into details (useless here), in the spherical case we can prove some equalities as in \S \ref{sec:monotetra}, corresponding to the permutations $(1,2,3)(4,5,6)$ and $(1,4)(2,5)(3,6)$ generating the (orientation-preserving) symmetry group $C_6$ of the triangular prism. \end{remark}
+\begin{remark} In the spherical case, we can establish equalities analogous to those in \S\ref{sec:monotetra}, associated with the permutations $(1,2,3)(4,5,6)$ and $(1,4)(2,5)(3,6)$, which generate the orientation-preserving symmetry group $C_6$ of the triangular prism.
+The detailed proof is omitted, as this remark is purely informative. \end{remark}